PhD opportunities for MB-ChB or BDS students

 Course Summary

-The TRACC MB-PhD / BDS-PhD programme enables 3rd year MBChB or BDS students to enter a 3-year PhD training at the end of their intercalated year before re-integration into the MBChB or BDS course (see schematic below).
-Close mentorship by TRACC leaders will be a feature of the programme, right from the PhD selection process, through the PhD project, to MBChB or BDS course completion and beyond in the postgraduate phase, to maximise the chance of sustained academic career success.
+The TRACC+ MB-PhD / BDS-PhD programme enables MBChB and BDS students to enter a 3-year PhD training.
+This occurs at the end of their intercalated BMedSci/BDentSci year before re-integration into the MBChB or BDS course, or after their third year of medicine or dentistry for those who already have been awarded a BSc (or equivalent) and are postgraduate students (see schematic below).
+Close mentorship by TRACC+ leaders will be a feature of the programme, right from the PhD selection process, through the PhD project, to MBChB or BDS course completion and beyond in the postgraduate phase, to maximise the chance of sustained academic career success.
 PhD research is undertaken within groups and centres/institutes associated with the College of Medical, Veterinary & Life Sciences in Glasgow or the College of Medicine & Veterinary Medicine in Edinburgh (for more details see the Research Training Environment section).
 Special emphasis is placed on cross-city interactions, which will include collaborative projects in some cases, joint symposia and multiple other activities bringing together MB-PhD / BDS-PhD students, clinical research fellows and other researchers/clinicians from both cities.
-As well as benefiting from the vibrant cancer research community across Edinburgh and Glasgow, MB-PhD and BDS-PhD students will additionally be encouraged to network with MB-PhD students in other UK centres.
+As well as benefiting from the vibrant cancer research community across Edinburgh and Glasgow, MB-PhD and BDS-PhD students will additionally be encouraged to network with intercalated PhD students in the joint Glasgow/Edinburgh TRAM programme (in musculoskeletal and inflammatory diseases) and in the CRUK funded programmes in other UK centres.
+In the 6 intakes we have had since August 2020, 18 medical and dental students from Glasgow and Edinburgh have joined the programme, with 7 having been awarded their PhDs.
+We also fund post-doctoral research opportunities, including paid part-time research in the first year post-PhD, and also in support for electives in global academic centres of excellence.

 Eligibility